spacemeshos/svm/docs/go-spacemesh-integration.md

 Golang client for SVM.
 The client will interface with the `svm.h` and `svm` object file using `cgo`.
 (SVM has FFI interface).
 <br/>
-It will expose Golang idiomatic interface and be used as a dependency within the `go-spacemesh` project.
+It will expose a Golang idiomatic interface and be used as a dependency within the `go-spacemesh` project.

 #### `Host`
-WebAssembly (wasm) programs are running within a restriced environment (sandbox) for security reasons.
+WebAssembly (wasm) programs are running within a restricted environment (sandbox) for security reasons.
 <br/>
 The entity running the VM is called the `Host`.
 In our case the `Host` will is `go-spacemesh`.

 ### `Host Imports`
-Web-Assembly programs without any interface to the exernal-world (i.e the `Host`) aren't capable to achieve much. (rendering them stateless too).
+Web-Assembly programs without any interface to the external-world (i.e the `Host`) aren't capable to achieve much. (rendering them stateless too).
 That's why any wasm program can import functions (and other things - not relevant for this document) and invoke them.
 </br></br>
 The classic use-case is a wasm program calling the `Host`'s `get_balance`.